zakaziko99/assets-bootstrap-sass-bower-gulp/README.md

 ```

 This will generate a customized bootstrap js script through the file 'assets/scripts/bootstrap.js' and outputs the generated and minified js file 'bootstrap.js' on the '&lt;dist-folder&gt;/js/libs' folder

+You can customize the `Bootstrap JS` plugins to include in the generated js file, by editing the 'assets/scripts/bootstrap.js' file & delete the calls of plugins files.

 #### JS scripts